-Millions of people have been home more than ever the last two months.
+Millions of people have been home more than ever before.
 Maybe that’s brought out the best in your family—or maybe not.

 Whether you’re a family in conflict or trying to soak up the extra time around loved ones, be encouraged by this Biblical wisdom from Billy Graham—who covered various family topics in his My Answer column over the years.

 For the Family in Conflict